BlueJay909/runex/README.md

 - `--relative-root, -rr`
   Force the root directory name to be '.' instead of basename

-In the default mode, after traversing the specified project directory, `codetext` builds and concatenates into a single file (or stdout):
+In the default mode, after traversing the specified project directory, `runex` builds and concatenates into a single file (or stdout):

 1. A pretty-printed tree-style output of the folder structure (excluding ignored paths).
 2. A concatenated listing of the file contents found along it's path (excluding ignored files).